yihongXU/deepMOT/README.md

 </div>

 ## Acknowledgement
-Some codes are modified from the following repositories: <br />
+Some codes are modified and network pretrained weights are obtained from the following repositories: <br />
 **Single Object Tracker**: [**SiamRPN**](https://github.com/foolwood/DaSiamRPN)
 ```
 @inproceedings{Zhu_2018_ECCV,